elexive-com/elexive-calc/resources/ModuleExplorer.md

    - Uses consistent interactive elements that match the broader application
    - Provides clear hover/focus states for all interactive elements

-### Navigation System
+### Search and Filter System

-The three-way navigation system was designed with specific UX considerations:
+The search and filter interface was designed with specific UX considerations:

-1. **Tab Design** - The primary navigation tabs:
+1. **Expandable Design** - The filter panel:
-   - Use subtle but distinct styling to indicate the active view
+   - Remains collapsed by default to minimize initial visual complexity
-   - Include iconic representations alongside text to improve recognition
+   - Expands smoothly with animation when needed
-   - Position consistently at the top of the explorer interface
+   - Provides clear visual feedback on applied filters
-   - Use accent color indicators to highlight the active tab
+   - Offers simple reset options to clear all filters

-2. **Pillar Cards** - The transformation pillar entry points:
+2. **Multi-Dimensional Filtering** - The filter options:
-   - Feature larger, more prominent design than module cards to establish hierarchy
+   - Allow filtering by pillar, category, and variant type
-   - Use full-width colored headers with white text for maximum contrast and visibility
+   - Provide clear labeling and consistent dropdown interfaces
-   - Include concise descriptions that communicate the pillar's focus
+   - Support combining multiple filter criteria
-   - Respond to interaction with subtle scaling and shadow effects
+   - Update results immediately as filters change

-3. **Journey Visualization** - The customer journey interface:
+3. **Search Integration** - The search functionality:
-   - Uses a horizontal, connected layout that visually represents progression
+   - Features prominent placement with clear iconography
-   - Implements distinct color coding for each journey stage
+   - Searches across module names, descriptions, and headings
-   - Applies dramatic visual state changes between active and inactive stages
+   - Provides immediate feedback on search results
-   - Includes numerical indicators (1,2,3,4) to reinforce sequential nature
+   - Works in conjunction with the applied filters

-4. **List View** - The comprehensive module listing:
+4. **Results Feedback** - The results display:
-   - Prioritizes filtering and search capabilities for efficient exploration
+   - Shows count of matching modules
-   - Provides feedback on filter results with count indicators
+   - Provides helpful empty states when no modules match
-   - Maintains consistent card layout with other views for recognition
+   - Maintains consistent grid layout for results
-   - Includes sort options to allow customization of viewing preference
+   - Offers clear option to reset filters when no results are found

 ### Progressive Disclosure Strategy